 Dental bonding uses a composite resin material to mask cosmetic imperfections in your smile while simultaneously protecting your teeth from future damage.
-The resin used is customized in both colour and application to match surrounding tooth shade and address individual aesthetic flaws.
+The resin used is customized in both colour and application to match the surrounding tooth shade and address individual aesthetic flaws.

 Problems Dental Bonding Addresses